buildbuddy-io/buildbuddy/SETUP.md

 </p>

 # Intro
-BuildBuddy is an open source Bazel build event viewer.
-The two primary ways to use BuildBuddy are to use the cloud instance, or to run it yourself on premise.
+Setting up BuildBuddy to view your own logs is easy!
+The two primary ways are to use the cloud BuildBuddy instance, or to run it your own instance on-premise.
 We support both!

 # Cloud BuildBuddy

-Cloud BuildBuddy is run as a service in multiple datacenters around the world.
-To upload your own logs, you need to configure bazel to point to a BuildBuddy instance.
+[Cloud BuildBuddy](https://app.buildbuddy.io/) is run as a service in multiple datacenters around the world.
+To upload your own logs, you just need to configure bazel to point to a BuildBuddy instance.
 The easiest way to do this is with a .bazelrc file in the root of your project.

 You can view a [sample .bazelrc](https://app.buildbuddy.io/) here.
 For basic, unauthenticated uploads, create a .bazelrc file in your project root (or edit the existing one) and add the following lines: